How to Become a Lawyer in the UK

 Lawyers from other Jurisdictions Who Wish to Practise as Barristers in England and Wales

-Lawyers from other European Union countries who want to practise in England and Wales as barristers are required to submit an application to the Bar Standards Board (BSB).
+Qualified Foreign Lawyers from another jurisdiction who want to practise in England and Wales as barristers are required to submit an application to the Bar Standards Board (BSB).
 This application provides evidence of their legal qualifications.

 The applicants are then required to take all or part of the Bar Transfer Test if the matters covered by the education and training of the applicant differ substantially from those covered by the education and training provided in England and Wales, and if the knowledge acquired by the applicant in the course of the applicant’s professional experience does not fully cover this substantial difference.

-Qualified Foreign lawyers (outside of the EU), may also apply to the BSB for exemption from the Academic, Vocational and/or Professional Stages of training.
+Foreign lawyers may apply to the BSB for exemption from the Academic, Vocational and/or Professional Stages of training.
 If the Qualified Foreign Lawyer has, for a period of at least three years, regularly exercised rights of audience in courts which administer law substantially like the common law of England and Wales, the BSB will grant exemption from the Academic and Vocational Stages.
 If it thinks fit, the BSB will also grant exemption from part or all of the Professional Stage.
 Exemptions will usually be granted conditional on passing some or all sections of the Bar Transfer Test.

 English solicitors can also apply for a relaxation of the usual requirements for Call to the Bar and entry into practice.

 The system is designed to make it very possible for qualified lawyers to become a lawyer in the UK.